 #5 Use social media

-I got to attend the GROW conference at Church of the Highlands in Alabama as well as the CMLeaders conference in Columbus.
-Both times I was able to meet people in person by using social media.
+At Several conferences (GROW conference at Church of the Highlands in Alabama, CMLeaders conference in Columbus, Orange Conference in Atlanta, CPC in Orlando) Each time I was able to meet people in person by using social media.
 Twitter is a fantastic tool (connect with 100 different #kidmin peple on twitter).
-Not only will you be able to share 140 characters of inspiration with the rest of the world by using appropriate hashtags, you will also be able to see who is at the conference with you.
+Not only will you be able to share inspiration with the rest of the world by using appropriate hashtags, you will also be able to see who is at the conference with you.
 See someone you want to say hi to in person?
 Send them a tweet and more than likely you will have your chance to meet in person before the day is over.

 If you have a blog, post your notes.
 There are lots of people that will attend the conference vicariously through you.
 I would suggest posting live while at the conference.
 If you don’t have a blog, find somewhere to guest post (just ask!
 I would love you to post here if you are interested).